stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 Notes:

-* The format of the depth buffer attachment is hard-coded to one that is commonly available on most Vulkan implementations, we make a note to properly select a format appropriate to the hardware later on.
+* The format of the depth buffer attachment is temporarily hard-coded to one that is commonly available on most Vulkan implementations.

 * The _store_ operation is left as the default (don't care).